 Former Brin Postdoctoral Fellows

 - Wujun Zhang (PhD 2012, University of Minnessotta) works in numerical analysis of partial differential equations.
-His mentor: Professor Ricardo Nochetto (2012-2015).
+His mentor was Professor Ricardo Nochetto (2012-2015).

 - Renjie Feng (PhD 2012, Northwestern University).
 Works in random differential and Kähler geometry, stochastic processes.
-His mentor: Professor Richard Wentworth (2013-2015).
+His mentor was Professor Richard Wentworth (2013-2015).

 - Swarnava Mukhopadhyay (PhD 2013, UNC Capel Hill).
 Works in algebraic geometry and representation theory.
-His mentor: Professor Patrick Brosnan (2013-2015).
+His mentor was Professor Patrick Brosnan (2013-2015).

 - Michele Coti Zelati (PhD 2014, Indiana University Bloomington).
 Works in partial differential equations and dynamical systems.
-His mentor is Professor Konstantina Trivisa (2014-2016).
+His mentor was Professor Konstantina Trivisa (2014-2016).